-A metropolitan private-public partnership that drives consensus and action, and the voice of the regional business community on transportation for more than two decades.
-RTA represents more than 100 leading companies and 25+ member chambers of commerce across 13 counties.
+A metropolitan private-public partnership that drives consensus and action, RTA has served as the voice of the regional business community on transportation for more than two decades.
+RTA represents more than 100 leading companies and over 25 member chambers of commerce across 13 counties in central, southern, and eastern North Carolina on vital mobility issues and priorities.
 RTA is a regional program of the Raleigh Chamber.